an-ethz/pwr4exp/README.md

 correlation = corAR1(value = 0.6, form = ~ hour|subject)
 )

+# Step 2: Calculate power
+## Omnibus test
 pwr.anova(design.rep)

+## Contrast test (pairwise comparisons by hour)
+pwr.contrast(design.rep, which = "trt", by = "hour", contrast = "pairwise")
 ```

 ## Learn More

-The page will be updated recently to reflect the newly add functions.

-~~To learn more about `pwr4exp`, read through the [vignette](https://an-ethz.github.io/pwr4exp/articles/pwr4exp.html) for `pwr4exp` which contains:~~
+To learn more about power analysis with `pwr4exp`, refer to the [vignette](https://an-ethz.github.io/pwr4exp/articles/pwr4exp.html) which contains:

+- Fundamental concepts of statistical power in linear mixed models.
-~~- Foundational Concepts.~~ ~~- Instructions for providing the required inputs.~~ \~\~- Examples of conducting power analysis for the standard designs available in the package. ~~- Examples of using `pwr4exp` to assess the power of customized designs.~~
+- Instructions for preparing and providing the required inputs.
+- Examples of power calculations for standard designs available in the package.
+- Examples of power analysis for more complex designs.

-The documentation for this package is being updated.
-If you have any questions or suggestions, please feel free to contact the package maintainer.
+The package documentation is being updated.
+For any questions or suggestions, please feel free to contact the package maintainer.